wpshopify/docs/shortcodes/wps_products_gallery.md

 ### `description`

-Display gallery component from product description
+Display gallery from product description.
+Performs a "wildcard" search based on the content you provide.
+For example, providing the value "Sale" will return products will the following descriptions:

+"This product is on Sale until Tuesday!"<br>
+"Sale ends tomorrow"

 Default: `false`